Getting from Granada to Leon, Nicaragua is a breeze if you know what you’re doing. And we’ll show you exactly what to do.

 We opted against the chicken bus as it involved transferring bus terminals in Managua (which required a potentially dodgy cab ride).

-In Leon make your way to Terminal de Sutiava where you can catch a minibus to Managua for 54 Cordobas.
+In Leon make your way to this terminal where you can catch a minibus to Managua for 54 Cordobas.

 The minibuses leave on a first come, first serve basis as they fill up leaving roughly every 30 minutes.
 No need to book in advance.